terrisgit/K-9ModernCppStarter/README.md

 # Name

-This project is named 'k9' because I was thinking about dogs.
+This project builds executables named 'k9' because I was thinking about dogs.

 # Purpose

-A modern opinionated standards-compliant multi-platform multithreaded C++ project that parses JSON files, intended as a starting point for new projects.
+This is a modern, opinionated, standards-compliant, multi-platform, multithreaded C++ project that parses JSON files, intended as a starting point for new projects.
 Go build something awesome in modern C++!

 # License